-Just as the National Association of REALTORS® is celebrating its centennial in 2008, many state and local associations are also preparing for significant birthdays and events.
+Just as the National Association of REALTORS® celebrated its centennial in 2008, many state and local associations continue to prepare for significant birthdays and events.
 The resources on this page offer ideas for recognizing and celebrating an anniversary and writing an organization's history.
 State and local associations can also tap into the extensive resources of the NAR Archives for further assistance.
-(Frederik Heller, Manager, Virtual Library and Archives)

 Celebrating Your Board's Anniversary

 Anniversary celebrations: Programs for states & boards (PDF excerpt), (National Association of REALTORS®, 1991).